platform9/presales-ext/openstack-v2/on-prem.md

 ?
 Enter external IP for DU: 172.29.21.1
 Generated '/opt/pf9/airctl/conf/nodelet-bootstrap-config.yaml' and '/opt/pf9/airctl/conf/airctl-config.yaml'.
 Please review and edit any fields as necessary.
 ```
-> [!NOTE]
+> [!IMPORTANT]
-> Ensure to select install driver as openstack.
+> Ensure to select install driver as `openstack`.
 >
-> The FQDN you will provide in the above command prompt will be for the `Infra` region which gets populated into `duFqdn` field in `airctl-config.yaml`.
+> The FQDN you will provide in the above command prompt will be for the `Infra` region which gets populated into `duFqdn` field in `/opt/pf9/airctl/conf/airctl-config.yaml`.

-#### Post Command Completion
+#### Post Command Completion:
+> [!IMPORTANT]
-* Populate the field additionalDuFqdns with the actual region URLs and edit duRegion fields in the generated configuration file `/opt/pf9/airctl/conf/airctl-config.yaml` in a space separated manner.
+> Populate the field `additionalDuFqdns` with the actual region URLs and edit `duRegion` fields in the configuration file `/opt/pf9/airctl/conf/airctl-config.yaml` in a space separated manner.
+>
-* Note that the first region name in `duRegion` field should be `Infra`.
+> Note that the first region name in `duRegion` field should be `Infra`.
 The other regions can be named as preferred.
 Here we have set is as `Region1`.

 **Single Region Example:**
 ```